 The Medspa at Austin Plastic & Reconstructive Surgery

 - Known for advanced aesthetic skincare treatments that scientifically and safely create a natural-looking result.

-- Treatments administered by Sandy Lanier, PA-C and Katie Bertling, LE.
+- Treatments administered by Sandy Lanier, PA-C and Katie Bertling, RN, LE.
 Physician Assistant Sandy Lanier has 10+ years experience in cosmetic dermatology and vein treatments.
-Licensed aesthetician Katie Bertling also brings nearly a decade of medical aesthetics experience to our medspa.
+Registered nurse and licensed aesthetician Katie Bertling also brings a decade of medical aesthetics experience to our medspa.

 - Offers full range of medical-grade skincare products to improve skin quality and treat aging skin.

 - 4.9-star average rating over hundreds of online reviews for non-surgical laser and injectable treatments.

 What is Permanent Makeup?

 Permanent makeup, also called micropigmentation or cosmetic tattooing, is a cosmetic procedure that places colored pigment into the top layers of skin to outline and enhance facial features.
 Permanent makeup is often used on the eyebrows, eyes and lips to add definition and color.
 It can also be used to minimize the appearance of burns or scars, balance out skin pigmentation differences or create the illusion of hair where none is present.
 Permanent makeup may be right for you if:

 - You want to reduce the amount of time it takes to get ready